 No late submissions are accepted unless the student provides a documented excuse (i.e. family death certificate, doctor's note, etc.).
-After verification of this documentation, a late submission may be accepted as long as it is completed within one week from the due date.
+After verification of this documentation, a late submission may be accepted if it is completed within one week (or sooner if determined by the professor) from the due date.
 Advance notice should be given to the instructor whenever possible to arrange for further alternatives.
 Please note that forgetting, work schedule, computer problems, vacation/travel, and lack of planning do not constitute an acceptable excuse for missing a deadline.
 Students should review the assignment schedule and carefully plan their study time each week to complete the action items on time.